JuliaSmoothOptimizers/Krylov.jl/docs/src/custom_workspaces.md

 end
 ```

+The functions `similar` and `length` are mandatory and must be implemented for custom vector types.
-The `size` and `getindex` functions support REPL display, aiding interaction, though they are optional for Krylov.jl’s functionality.
+The functions `size` and `getindex` support REPL display, aiding interaction, though they are optional for Krylov.jl’s functionality.

 ### Efficient stencil implementation